MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 ```

 ## Limit CPU consumption

+Scanner limits resources consumption to ensure overall machine CPU is never higher than 85 percent.

 Starting from scanner version 2.7.x.x, we recommend limiting CPU consumption using the following **ScannerMaxCPU** and **ScannerMinCPU** advanced settings method.